 Today, of course, if anyone refers to “Christian civilization,” a thousand Thought Police will proclaim their excommunication from the Church of the Politically Correct.
 Surely Churchill would be mystified by this—as indeed would the Jews, Hindus, Buddhists and Muslims of his time, who wholeheartedly endorsed what he said, and fought the war with him.

 Those who call Churchill a racist will have to explain to me why he harangued his Boer captors in 1899 defending equal rights for native Africans.
 His jailer asked: “…is it right that a dirty Kaffir should walk on the pavement?… That’s what they do in your British Colonies.”
 Churchill called this the root of Boer discontent: “British government is associated in the Boer farmer’s mind with violent social revolution.
 Black is to be proclaimed the same as white…. nor is a tigress robbed of her cubs more furious than is the Boer at this prospect.”

 Why as Colonial Undersecretary in 1906 did Churchill earn Gandhi’s praise for supporting equality for the Indian minority in South Africa?
 (Gandhi’s campaign pointedly excluded native Africans.)
-Why in 1935, hosting Gandhi’s friend Ghanshyam Das Birla, he said, “Mr. Gandhi has gone very high in my esteem since he stood up for the Untouchables.”
+Why in 1935, hosting Gandhi’s friend Ghanshyam Das Birla, did he say, “Mr. Gandhi has gone very high in my esteem since he stood up for the Untouchables”?